9takoyakii/tinytest-c/README.txt

 }
 ``

-== License
+@@ License
-Tinytest-c is licensed under the WTFPL 2.0 (Do What The F*ck You Want To Public License).
+Tinytest-c is licensed under the MIT License.